TGlide/perfection-talk/SCRIPT.md

 This means that loading times are very fast, if not instant.
 It does however, keep a connection to the server open when available, to try and stop your data from getting stale.
 Whenever something changes in the server, it'll simply update the data that you have locally.

+This all enables a really nice behaviour as well.
+If the data you're interacting with is local, that means that when you try and edit, or add something, for example a new task, you don't have to wait for loading indicators, and latency, and whatever.
+You can just update the local data again.

 This is commonly referred to as a "local-first" approach, but recently a new term has been introduced for the underlying mechanism, called a "sync engine".
 It perfectly describes what it does, sync data between the client and server.

 There has been a big push in the last few years to make this more approachable.
 One such example is Zero.